 If you plan to visit the beach in the North of Portugal, we advise you to pack some warm clothes.
 The wind can cut like a knife after 11h00 am.
 This wind is called Nortada; It is the north wind.

 Please read our post: Budget Travel Portugal.

-Sign up to receive our newsletter, including travel tips, recipes, promotions, and information on our Portugal Package Vacations.
+Sign up to receive our newsletter, including travel tips, recipes, and promotions.
+See our Portugal Package Vacations.